 Abstract

 Suspended dust has a prominent role in Martian climatology.
 Several significant dust related phenomena can be observed at various scales, starting from global dust storms to local dust devils, which have important effects such as the increase of troposphere temperature, the modification of the wind regime and the localized motion of sand at the surface.
 These phenomena depend on dust grain characteristics such as the size distribution or the chemical and bulk composition.
 Currently, we do not have direct measurement of the dust properties; the only available information in this regard are derived from spectrometric measurements, optical depth, and albedo coming from instruments aboard satellites and in-situ.
 Herein, we describe the tests performed on the optical particle counter named MicroMED, designed and built to perform the first ever direct in-situ measurement of suspended dust grains in the Martian atmosphere close to the surface.
 MicroMED is a dust particle size analyzer which was selected to join the Dust Complex payload aboard the ESA/Roscosmos ExoMars 2022 mission.
-It has the capability to suck the dusts in atmosphere suspension and to measure the size of single grain..
-The sensor suck the dust grains in atmosphere using a sampling system made up of : sampling head, inlet duct, outlet duct and pump.
-This system must to be able to suck and to guide the grains through the ducts and to concentrate them in a illuminated area by laser.
-Detecting the intensity of the light scattered by the grains during the crossing through the illuminated area, it is possible to determinate the size of grain.
+It has the capability to suck in dust that is suspended in atmosphere and to measure the sizes of single grain.
+The sensor sucks in the dust grains using a sampling system, guides the grains through ducts and concentrates them in an area illuminated by laser.Detecting the intensity of the light scattered by the grains during the crossing through the illuminated area, it is possible to determinate the size of grain.
 Here we present the innovative techniques in order to verify the performances in terms of dust suction efficiency of the MicroMED Flight Model, using a prototype called MM1.

 Keywords Mars, Dust, MicroMED, ExoMars, Eddies, Prototype